We remember comedian Moms Mabley and other notable people who were born this day in history.

 It’s Friday afternoon, March 1892, and the gymnasium in Northampton, Massachusetts, is packed to the rafters.
 Eighteen players take their positions, both teams wearing bloomers, the two sides distinguished not by uniforms but colored handkerchiefs tied around their arms.
 On either end of the court, a peach basket has been hung by ropes from the balcony and dangles some eight feet off the ground.
 A crowd of rapt spectators has gathered to watch the unique spectacle about to occur, but there is not a man among them.
 To warn off the curious, a note has been placed on the door.
-“Gentleman are not allowed in the gymnasium during basket ball games,” it says.
+“Gentlemen are not allowed in the gymnasium during basket ball games,” it says.
 The note is signed “S. Berenson.”
 Read more

 1860: William Jennings Bryan, U.S. politician who served as Secretary of State under President Woodrow Wilson before resigning due to pacifist opposition to World War I, is born in Salem, Illinois.